Medical expert of the article

 Differential diagnosis

-Differential diagnostics is most often performed with an aneurysm - in case of suspicion of a rupture, the doctor can prescribe to the patient the examination of cerebrospinal fluid.
-The analysis will reveal in it traces of bleeding or hemorrhage.
-This procedure can be carried out only in a hospital.
+Differential diagnostics is most often performed with an aneurysm - if a rupture is suspected, the doctor may prescribe a cerebrospinal fluid test.
+The analysis will allow detecting traces of bleeding or hemorrhage in it.
+This procedure can only be performed in a hospital setting.

 Who to contact?